Online registration for the 2018 Cache Gran Fondo is NOW OPEN.

 Here is an aerial view from Relive.com https://www.relive.cc/view/1045801336

-Stay-tuned for more details soon.
-Our plans are to add an additional loop to the 50, and send our riders through Trenton, to Lewiston north and then back south to Newton.
+Our 70-mile course will add an additional loop to the 50-mile course, and send riders through Trenton, to Lewiston north and then back south to Newton.
 The loop will be a very flat and open course through the farm-lands of northern Cache Valley.
 Based on early registration numbers, this new route is already looking to be a favorite distance in 2018.

 The 100-Mile Course.
 2017 Weston Canyon Route.